-Given the current facilities and staffing resources, Camano Island Fire and Rescue has elected for full first alarm response time goal to be the same as the response time goal for first arriving Engine Company and first arriving tender.
+Given the current facilities and staffing resources, Camano Island Fire and Rescue has elected for the full first alarm response time goal to be the same as the response time goal for first arriving engine company and first arriving tender.
 Camano Island Fire and Rescue's goal, as stated in the Long Range Facilities Feasibility Study, is to have the first NFPA rated fire engine with three (3) qualified firefighters respond within eight (8) minutes 85% of the time.
-Camano Island Fire and Rescue has adopted this thought process due to the fact that the entire island is covered by only one dedicated engine, one dedicated medic unit and one cross staffed engine/EMS unit, therefore all other apparatus that would make up the full first alarm response is supplemented by volunteers or mutual aid.
+Camano Island Fire and Rescue has adopted this thought process due to the fact that the entire island is covered by only one dedicated engine, one dedicated medic unit and one cross staffed tender/EMS unit; therefore, all other apparatus that would make up the full first alarm response is supplemented by volunteers or mutual aid.

-The overall average response time for full first alarm assignment at a fire suppression incident was eight minutes and eighteen seconds (8:18).
+The overall average response time for full first alarm assignment at a fire suppression incident was eleven minutes and twenty-five seconds (11:25).